How to Make Camper Skirting Out of Foam Board Insulation

 Step 7: Sealing the Skirting with Tape

-After all of the skirting was in place, we taped along the top of all of it using HVAC tape.
-We did this to create a seal that would prevent heat from escaping and to create a neat, finished look.
+After all of the skirting was in place, we used HVAC tape to tape along the top of it.
+This created a seal that would prevent heat from escaping and give the room a neat, finished look.

 The Finished Project